genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/10_setting_genesis_rules.md

 tail -f POSITIONS_APP_TUTORIAL_EVALUATOR.log
 ```
 :::tip
 $L is an alias to the logs folder (~/run/runtime/logs) provided by the Genesis Platform.
-Feel free to use your favorite command to view logs such as tail, less etc.
+Feel free to use your favorite command to view logs such as tail, less, etc.
 :::

 ## Trigger the event to test the rule